 You’re now running a business and you’ve hired a few fellow veterans that happen to be in the reserves.
 There’s even a program to help you out if an employee gets called back to duty.

-This program provide funds to eligible small businesses to meet its ordinary and necessary operating expenses it could have met but isn’t able to because an essential employee was called up to active duty in his or her role as a military reservist.
+This program provides funds to eligible small businesses to meet its ordinary and necessary operating expenses it could have met but isn’t able to because an essential employee was called up to active duty in his or her role as a military reservist.

 The maximum loan amount in the program is $2 million, and each loan is limited to the actual economic injury as calculated by SBA.
 Other factors include whether you have business interruption insurance and sufficient funds to operate.
 The good news?
 If a business is a major source of employment, SBA has authority to waive the $2-million statutory limit.